Back at work 2 weeks after Achilles Tendonitis surgery reattachment

 I am Female and 52 and ruptured my left achilles 3 years ago.
 After many vists to the hospital and many complaints I finally got to see the surgeon.

-Had the operation 3 weeks ago and I am back at work now, but still on crutches.
+I had the operation 3 weeks ago and I am back at work now, but still on crutches.
 Didn't have a lot of pain, and bathed the wound in Dettol every night so no infections so far. (touch wood)

 Unfortunately I wasn't given much after care advice except to keep the foot elevated and rest and I have had to learn via the computer.